envoyproxy/gateway/docs/latest/user/rate-limit.md

 ### Install Envoy Gateway

-* Follow the steps from the [Quickstart Guide](quickstart.md) to install Envoy Gateway and the HTTPRoute example manifest, or install the GRPCRoute example from [GRPC Routing](grpc-routing.md).
+* Follow the steps from the [Quickstart Guide](quickstart.md) to install Envoy Gateway and the HTTPRoute example manifest.
-Before proceeding, you should be able to query the example backend using HTTP/GRPC.
+Before proceeding, you should be able to query the example backend using HTTP.

 ### Install Redis